The Technology in Schools emphasis area focuses on the following competencies:

-You may take up to nine hours of SISLT course work prior to being admitted, but:
+You may take up to nine hours of SISLT course work prior to being officially accepted into the program.

-- Taking courses prior to applying does not guarantee admission;
+- Taking courses prior to applying does not guarantee admission.

-- Be sure to take courses that will be included in your program of study — check with the student coordinator office before enrolling;
+- Take courses that will be included in your program of study — check with your academic advisor before enrolling.

 Course enrollment dates vary from semester to semester.
 For the most current information, visit the MU academic calendar for dates to remember.

 - A GPA of 3.0 or higher (A=4.0) on the last 60 hours of undergraduate course work

 - TOEFL scores (if applicable): at least 550 (paper-based) or 80 (Internet-based)

 If you don’t meet one of the above standards, you could possibly be admitted on probation status.
 If this happens, you must maintain a minimum GPA of 3.0 during your first 12 hours of graduate course work, with no grade lower than a B.